What you need to know

 - Junior faculty members are eligible for an initial three-year term.
 The appointment can be converted to a 10-year fellowship if tenure is granted, with the total duration not to exceed ten years.

-- Appointments begin on February 1 each year.
+- New Fellows are contacted after the Provost approves the recommendations made by the Advisory Committee.
+Appointments begin on February 1 each year.

 - The selection process is highly competitive and nominations that are not successful are eligible for reconsideration the following year.

 - Nominations are made to the Provost and should include:

 - a primary letter detailing the nominee’s contributions to undergraduate education.